 - Candidates failing to observe specific syllabus requirements or regulations (i.e. performing a piece not listed in the syllabus, or not being prepared to perform the full extent of a piece as indicated in the syllabus) may be penalized, or, in certain cases, disqualified.

 - ABRSM offers a limited overlap period, during which pieces from a preceding syllabus may, under certain conditions, be performed (see regulation 2b).

-- Examiners may, at their discretion, stop the performance of any piece when they have heard enough to form a judgement.
+- Examiners may stop the performance of a piece when they have heard enough to form a judgment.